Indian removal: North

 Tribes in the Old Northwest were smaller and more fragmented than the Five Civilized Tribes, so the treaty and emigration process was more piecemeal.
 Following the Northwest Indian War, most of the modern state of Ohio was taken from native nations in the 1795 Treaty of Greenville.
 Tribes such as the already-displaced Lenape (Delaware tribe), Kickapoo and Shawnee, were removed from Indiana, Michigan, and Ohio during the 1820s.
 The Potawatomi were forced out of Wisconsin and Michigan in late 1838, and were resettled in Kansas Territory.
 Communities remaining in present-day Ohio were forced to move to Louisiana, which was then controlled by Spain.

-Bands of Shawnee, Ottawa, Potawatomi, Sauk, and Meskwaki (Fox) signed treaties and relocated to the Indian Territory.
+Bands of Shawnee, Odawa, Potawatomi, Sauk, and Meskwaki (Fox) signed treaties and relocated to the Indian Territory.
 In 1832, the Sauk leader Black Hawk led a band of Sauk and Fox back to their lands in Illinois; the US Army and Illinois militia defeated Black Hawk and his warriors in the Black Hawk War, and the Sauk and Fox were relocated to present-day Iowa.
 The Miami were split, with many of the tribe resettled west of the Mississippi River during the 1840s.